3akrot/Endless-Runner/README.md

-# Dino Game Clone
+# Endless Runner

-Welcome to the Dino Game Clone!
+Welcome to the Endless Runner!
 This project is a clone of the classic Chrome Dino game, built using HTML, CSS, and JavaScript.

 ## Table of Contents